google/android-fhir/docs/contrib/git.md

    It's OK if these don't fully build, yet.

 1. When a PR is ready for code review, the contributor marks the PR as "Ready for review".
 For a smooth review, the PR must pass all the checks.
-   At this point, PRs should only have 1 single commit; please "squash" (or use `--amend`) your "local history", before pushing to a branch to open a PR (or when your WIP Draft PR is ready for review).
+   At this point, the PR should only have 1 single commit; please "squash" (or use `--amend`) your "local history", before pushing to a branch to open a PR (or when your WIP Draft PR is ready for review).
 The commit message of this initial commit should explain what this PR is all about.